Girardin Minibus: Blue Bird MB-II/MB-IV by Girardin (1992–1999)

 From 1992 to 1999, Girardin and Blue Bird were in a partnership to sell the MB-II and MB-IV Type A school buses in North America.
 At the time, Girardin was little known outside of Quebec and Blue Bird's own Micro Bird was not available in the single rear-wheel configuration that the MB-II offered.
 After 1999, Girardin chose to market the MB school buses under its own brand name.

 Micro Bird, Inc. (2009–present)

 In October 2009, Girardin re-entered into a joint venture with Blue Bird.
 This partnership, named Micro Bird, Inc, resulted in the Micro Bird model being discontinued, as Type A school bus construction was transferred from Blue Bird's Georgia facility to Girardin's Drummondville facility.
 Type A school buses built by Girardin are now branded as Blue Bird Micro Bird by Girardin.

 The first bus manufacturer in North America to develop a body for the Ford Transit cutaway cab chassis, Micro Bird introduced the T-Series model line in 2015, slotted between the MB-II and G5.
 While the Transit replaced the E-series as a passenger van, the T-Series marked the introduction of a third model line, produced with a choice of axle configurations on a single body for the first time.

+In 2026, Blue Bird purchased the remaining controlling stake in Micro Bird to wholly own the company.